 In some scenarios, general practice lawyers will try to tell you they can take your case.
 Don’t do it – the results can be meager.

-A good lemon law lawyer knows they will get paid by the manufacturer if they win.
-Moreover, they won’t take your case unless you have a reasonable chance to win.
+A good lemon law lawyer knows they will get paid by the manufacturer if they win, so you should never be required to provide money upfront.
+Moreover, a trustworthy lemon law attorney won’t take your case unless you have a reasonable chance to win.
 Therefore, they shouldn’t demand any upfront costs or retainer fees.

 A good lemon law lawyer will understand that you probably know very little about the process.
 That said, they shouldn’t flood you with jargon and fancy lingo.
 You want a lemon lawyer with excellent communication skills.